The Official Website of the People’s Government of Hunan Province Mobile 中文 Français 한국어 日本語

 Zhuzhou National High-Tech Industrial Development Zone

 The Zhuzhou High-Tech Industrial Development Zone was established in May 1992 and approved by the State Council as the national one in December of the same year.
 The Tianyuan District of Zhuzhou City was established in August 1997.
 The two areas integrated their functions and performances at the end of 2000.
 They implemented the unified leadership system, financial system, organization setting, and personnel management.
-The Zhuzhou High-Tech Industrial Development Zone (Tianyuan District) now has 4 neighborhoods and 3 towns under its jurisdiction, with a total area of 328 square kilometers and a permanent population of 482,000.
-The high-tech zone implements the development pattern of "three industrial parks within one area".
-It has jurisdiction over the Tianxin High-Tech Industrial Park, Dongjiaduan High-Tech Industrial Park, and Hexi Demonstration Park.
+The Zhuzhou High-Tech Industrial Development Zone (Tianyuan District) now has four neighborhoods and three towns under its jurisdiction, with a total area of 328 square kilometers and a permanent population of 488,500.

 The world's first virtual rail train was debuted here and so was the 12-meter pure electric intelligent driving bus.
 Its comprehensive capacity of innovation and development ranked second among all the industrial parks and zones provincewide.
 The zone was selected as one of the national top 100 sci-tech innovation zones, and approved as the national innovation and entrepreneurship demonstration base.
 There are 489 high-tech enterprises and 148 provincially recognized specialized and innovative ones.
 Fourteen state-level incubators (makerspaces) and nine academician workstations have been established here.